maxssantos/MultimodalApproachCBIR/README.md

 The following steps are proposed to achieve the goal:

 ### 1. Image Descriptors Extraction
 An image descriptor (color, texture or shape) is composed of (i) characteristics vector and (ii) distance function.
-In this work, will be used the descriptor X for image color and the descriptor Y for image texture.
+In this work, will be implemented and used the Border/Interior Classification (BIC) as color's descriptor of the image, and the Local binary patterns (LBP) as texture's descriptor of the image.

 ### 2. Descriptors Combination
 The combination of the descriptors will be performed with the concatenation between the color and texture vectors of a given image and the with the euclidian distance function, aplied as similarity function between two images.